OutSystems/docs-howtos/src/front-end/dropdown-filter-list/dropdown-filter-list.md

 ---
 tags:
+summary: Learn How to use the Dropdown Search to filter an aggregate with a list
+guid: 46109033-C16A-4D13-B4AE-97E17F2429DF
 summary: Learn how to use the Dropdown Search to filter an aggregate with a single attribute
 guid: 04A17173-24A4-428C-8F0C-51281F874CAF
 locale: en-us